go-kit/kit/log/README.md

 # package log

-`package log` is an opinionated package for logging in your service.
+`package log` provides a minimal interface for structured logging in services.
-It provides a minimal interface for structured logging, which may be wrapped to encode conventions, enforce type-safety, etc.
+It may be wrapped to encode conventions, enforce type-safety, etc.
 It can be used for both typical application log events, and log-structured data streams.

 ## Rationale